Dasudian/dsd_docs/dsd-dsdb/introduction/getting_started.md

 # Getting Started

 With DSDB [installed](/dsdb/introduction/installation.md), you're ready to start doing some awesome things.
-In this section we'll use the `influx` command line interface (CLI), which is included in all DSDB packages and is a lightweight and simple way to interact with the database.
+In this section we'll use the `dsdb` command line interface (CLI), which is included in all DSDB packages and is a lightweight and simple way to interact with the database.
 The CLI communicates with DSDB directly by making requests to the DSDB HTTP API over port `8088` by default.